When you do something multiple times, you likely know how things are going to go by the 3rd time. Am I right?

 Here are 7 unexpected differences in my 3rd pregnancy!

 1. Sharing the news feels different.

 When you set out to share the news of your third pregnancy, something seems far less sensational.

 The first pregnancy announcement is generally a huge shock, and you’re busting at the seams waiting for the 2nd trimester to tell the world.
 People are thrilled to hear your news and start asking when is the gender reveal and the baby shower.

 By the second pregnancy, people are still excited for you and they kind of expect it.
-Two kids is the American dream right?
+Married with two kids is the American dream right?
 If you don’t have another right away, people will start asking you when you will!

 Then the third pregnancy happens and while your family and friends are thrilled for you, it’s less sensational.
 And that’s okay!

 There will always be the people that ask why you wanted more.
 Are you trying for a boy, if you have two girls?
 Was it an accident?
 So on and so forth.
 Luckily, no one has said anything like that…to my face.